ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Any PyAnsys library that provides functionality by wrapping a gRPC interface should include tests of the gRPC methods exposed by the proto files and wrapped by the Python library.
-They would not be expected to test the functionality of the server, but rather the APIs exposed by the server.
+They would not be expected to test the functionality of the server but rather the APIs exposed by the server.
 For example, if testing the gRPC method ``GetNode``, then your integration test would test the wrapped Python function.
 If the Python library wraps this gRPC method with a ``get_node`` method, your test would be implemented within ``tests/test_nodes.py``: